panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 const myAtom = atom(<initialValue>);
 ```

-B) Then access the atom' value and updater function inside of the component using a special hook:
+B) Then access the atom's value and updater function inside of the component using the special hook `useAtom(<atom>)`:

 ```jsx
 function MyComponent() {